AlvinKiprotich-dev/AlvinKiprotich-dev/README.md

-- 👋 Hi, I’m Alvin Kiprotich
+- Hi, I’m Alvin Kiprotich
-- A techNerd 🤓
+- A techNerd, solving societal problems using technology is my purpose
-- 👀 I’m in love with tech
+- I’m in love with tech
-- 🌱 I’m currently working as I learn
-- 📫 How to reach me LinkedIn: Alvin Kiprotich
+- How to reach me LinkedIn: Alvin Kiprotich ( www.linkedin.com/in/alvinkiprotich )

 <!---